rwlink3z8/rlcs2/README.md

 Deployment
 There are several issues to address before deployment, notably, scraping live money lines, at this time no live sports are happening so this was not possible.
 Money lines and spreads change and that would make deploying any model difficult.

+The entire model from start to finish is run the notebook `model_start_to_finish.ipynb`

 To scrape, format, and a feature engineer a season of NFL statistics the file `scraper_61920.py` is used.